nishant-nimbare/nishant-nimbare.github.io/_posts/2021-10-03-understanding-juggling-algo.md

 A simple solution is to rotate the array 1 position at a time
 > [1,2,3,4,5,6] --> [6,1,2,3,4,5] -->[5,6,1,2,3,4] .. so on

-a much better way would be to move the numbers directly to there final position.
+a much better way would be to move the numbers directly to their final position.

 ## Let's juggle